WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-standard-guide.md

     conda activate wallaroosdk
     ```

+1. (Optional) For organizations who want to use the Wallaroo SDk from within Jupyter and similar environments:
     1. Install the `ipykernel` library.
-This allows the JupyterHub notebooks to access the Python virtual environment as a kernel.
+This allows the JupyterHub notebooks to access the Python virtual environment as a kernel, and it required for the second part of this tutorial.

         ```bash
         conda install ipykernel
         ```

     1. Install the new virtual environment as a python kernel.

         ```bash
         ipython kernel install --user --name=wallaroosdk
         ```

 1. Install the Wallaroo SDK from the uploaded wheel file.
 This process may take several minutes while the other required Python libraries are added to the virtual environment.

     ```bash
-    pip install --user ./wallaroo-0.35.0-py3-none-any.whl
+    pip install --user ./libraries/wallaroo-0.35.0-py3-none-any.whl
     ```

-Once the conda virtual environment has been installed, it can either be selected as a new Jupyter Notebook kernel, or the Notebook's kernel can be set to an existing Jupyter notebook.
+For organizations who will be using the Wallaroo SDK with Jupyter or similar services, the conda virtual environment has been installed, it can either be selected as a new Jupyter Notebook kernel, or the Notebook's kernel can be set to an existing Jupyter notebook.

 ![](/images/wallaroo-developer-guides/wallaroo-sdk-guides/wallaroo-sdk-install-guides/wallaroo-select-kernel.png)